nbyodai/nbyodai-tech-blog/content/posts/2019-03-02-writing-posts.md

 * <strong>Access</strong> to the cPanel for the site
 * Your <strong>wits</strong> about you

-With your access to the cPanel, find your to the File Manager
+With your access to the cPanel, find your way to the File Manager

 Then make sure you can access the `public` folder.
-This is typically where the part of the website that is shown to the world is kept.
+This is typically the part of the website that is shown to the world.

-Within this part, create a folder called this directory structure if it does not exist
+Within this part, create this directory structure if it does not exist
 ```
    .well-known/acme-challenge/
 ```
-You leave this open, you'll be adding a very important file here.
+Make sure to leave this window open because later you'll be adding a very important file here.

+> Now for the good stuff.
+Follow closely on your terminal

 run
 ```